 The Applied Behavior Analysis Center, LLC Grievance Procedure

-The Applied Behavior Analysis Center, LLC is fully committed to conducting all activities in strict conformance with the Behavior Analyst Certification Board, The National Board of Certified Counselors, The American Psychological Association, and The Association of Social Work Boards.
-The Applied Behavior Analysis Center, LLC will comply with all legal and ethical responsibilities to be non-discriminatory in promotional activities, program content and in the treatment of program participants.
-The monitoring and assessment of compliance with these standards will be the responsibility of the Managing Director in consultation with our continuing education program coordinator and members of our continuing education committee.
+The Applied Behavior Analysis Center, Inc. is fully committed to conducting all activities in strict conformance with the Behavior Analyst Certification Board, The National Board of Certified Counselors, The American Psychological Association, and The Association of Social Work Boards.
+The Applied Behavior Analysis Center, Inc. will comply with all legal and ethical responsibilities to be non-discriminatory in promotional activities, program content and in the treatment of program participants.
+The monitoring and assessment of compliance with these standards will be the responsibility of the owner in consultation with our continuing education program coordinator and members of our continuing education committee.

 While The Applied Behavior Analysis Center, LLC (ABAC) goes to great lengths to assure fair treatment for all participants and attempts to anticipate problems, there will be occasional issues which come to the attention of the webinar workshop moderators which require intervention and/or action on the part of the webinar workshop moderator or the managing director of ABAC.
 This procedural description serves as a guideline for handling such grievances.